Feedback

 ART 106Two-Dimensional Design5 CR HUMF, W, Sp

 Covers basic principles of visual organization and design through the investigation of two-dimensional space using black and white media.
 Explores basic two-dimensional concepts, such as figure/ground, grouping principles, grid, symmetry, rhythm, and pattern.
 Introduces vocabulary for analyzing, organizing, and communicating two-dimensional visual principles.
 May include designing with computers.
+Lab hours are required for this course.

 Prerequisites: None